kam-stu/NEST-Frontend-Onboard/README.md

 Alternatively, just use VS code or whatever your normal code editor is.

+## **Learning Angular**
+Angular's website: [https://angular.dev](https://angular.dev) has all documentation on there.

+I suggest reading the documentation then going along the tutorial that their website also has - or some healthy mix of both.

 ## **Creating a project in Angular:**
 1) Install angular:
 ```bash